ParfinovichOlga/dog_api/README.md

 - api/breeds
 - api/dogs

-api/breeds has additional field with dogs count of current breed api/dogs has additional field with average dog age of this breed api/dogs/{id} has additional field with dogs count of its breed
+api/breeds has additional field with dogs count of current breed.

+api/dogs has additional field with average dog age of this breed.

+api/dogs/{id} has additional field with dogs count of its breed.

 ## Installation
-git clone git@github.com:ParfinovichOlga/dog_api.git
+- git clone git@github.com:ParfinovichOlga/dog_api.git
-docker-compose up
+- docker-compose up

 ## Usage
 See the api swagger documentation localhost:8000/api/docs when docker container was run